 May I NOT dare forget to mention, the “why me” “how could you let this happen to me” blaming God for every wrong, that had happened to me.

-Looking back at it now, I can see how God had me sheltered in his care, though at the time, it sure didn’t feel that way at all.
+Looking back at it now I can see how God had me sheltered in his care though at the time it sure didn’t feel that way at all.

-When in reality I ABANDONED HIM!
+I thought God abandoned me when in reality I ABANDONED HIM!

-I’m going to tell you like it is.
-Do you know who it hurt the most, in my situation, my ex-husband or Me?
+Do you know who it hurt the most in my situation my ex-husband or Me?
 I will give you one guess…It was ME, friends!

-When you harbor anger, bitterness, and not be willing to forgive in your heart, you’re hurting yourself, more than the one, who offended and hurt you.
+When you harbor anger, bitterness, and not be willing to forgive in your heart you’re hurting yourself more than the one who offended and hurt you.

-It just hardens your heart, in all you do, and to all, you come in contact with.
+It just hardens your heart in all you do, and to all, you come in contact with.

-With God’s help, because I sure couldn’t have done it, in my own strength, I have let the bitterness go, and have allowed forgiveness in my heart.
+With God’s help, because I sure couldn’t have done it in my own strength I have let the bitterness go and have allowed forgiveness in my heart.

-Forgiveness has come a long way, when you feel sorry, for the one who mistreated YOU.
+Forgiveness has come a long way when you feel sorry for the one who mistreated YOU!

 You aren’t promised tomorrow.

 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which spitefully use you, and persecute you.
-(Matthew 5:44
+Matthew 5:44

-I have no idea what kind of burdens and hurts, you’re carrying in your hearts today Friends, but God does.
+I have no idea what kind of burdens and hurts you’re carrying in your hearts today Friends, but God does.

-Can I ask who or what, is allowing your heart, to not extend forgiveness?
+Can I ask who or what is allowing your heart to not extend forgiveness?

-Trust Me, I know!
-It will eat at you to the point, you will become bitter.
+Trust Me, I know due to the fact it will eat at you to the point you will become bitter.

-You do NOT want that.
-It isn’t easy but if we choose NOT to forgive others, he will NOT forgive you or I. That should be enough reason alone to forgive.
+It isn’t easy but if we choose NOT to forgive others he will NOT forgive you or I and that alone should be enough reason to extend forgiveness.

-- Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.
-(Colossians 3:12-13).
+Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering; bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.

-I know we all have issues with not forgiving, in one way or another.
-It can be easier to hold on to the hurt.
-We don’t want to give the individual the power, to continue to keep hurting us.
+I know we all have issues with not forgiving in one way or another and it can be easier to hold on to the hurt.
+However, we must Forgive like Jesus.

+We don’t want to give the individual the power to continue to keep hurting us.
 However, if we want to receive forgiveness, then we must be willing to extend forgiveness.

-If Jesus could forgive being nailed upon a rugged Roman cross, there shouldn’t be any reason, why we can not forgive as well.
+If Jesus could forgive being nailed upon a Rugged Roman Cross there shouldn’t be any reason why we cannot forgive as well.

-Remember the treatment that Jesus went through, and the pain he felt, yet his reply was, Forgive them, Father, they know not what they do.
-We need to forgive also!
+Remember the treatment that Jesus went through and the pain he felt yet his reply was Forgive them, Father, they know not what they do.

 Dear Heavenly Father, help us to understand, that we need to be more like you.
 Not just in the area of forgiveness, but in ALL we say and do.
 Help us to see others as you see them, redeemed and forgiven, by the blood you shed on Calvary for all.